wdlindmeier/AppLauncher/README.md

 ```
 4) Press the Start button to begin the schedule.
 The schedule will begin on whatever app is selected in the table view.

+###Important Notes

+When an app (or video, url, etc.) has timed out, AppLauncher will **force quit** the application.
+This means all windows will close and any work-in-progress will be unsaved.

 ###Contents

 * **AppLauncher/**: The code for the controller application.
 Starts and stops apps on all machines.